mvccore/ext-form-js/README.md

 Custom javascripts are compiled by **Google Closure Compiller** with advanced compilation.

 ## Instalation
+Go to directory, where you want to place and add to base MvcCore form javascript files you custom javascript support code and run:
 #### Windows
 ```cmd
 :: create new mpty directory "mvccore-ext-form-js"